jsdelivrbot/weather-forecast-3/README.md

 # weather-forecast
-A weather-forecast app created demonstrating React and Redux concepts.
+A weather-forecast app demonstrating React and Redux concepts.